keboola/developers-docs/overview/encryption.md

 (although its value will be encrypted and decrypted normally).
 Internally, the [encrypt API call](#encrypting-data-with-api) is used to encrypt the values before saving them.

-### Automated Configuration Adjustment
+### UI Configuration Adjustment
-*Note: Automated adjustment applies only to the UI.*

-There are a few automatic configuration adjustments the UI does for you:

-1. It prefers encrypted values to plain values; if you provide both `password` and `#password`, only the latter will be saved.
+The UI prefers encrypted values to plain values; if you provide both `password` and `#password`, only the latter will be saved.
-2. It uses plain values instead of empty encrypted values; if you provide both `password` and `#password` and `#password` is null/empty, its value will be taken from the plain value.
-3. It removes all encrypted keys with null/empty values.

-Applying the above conditions, the following configuration
+The following configuration

 {% highlight json %}
 {
     "username": "JohnDoe",
-    "#password": "",
+    "#password": "KBC::ProjectSecure::ENCODEDSTRING",
     "password": "secret",
-    "#token": ""
 }
 {% endhighlight %}